More-Pe/backend-Coworking/README.md

 ## 🛠️ Features

-- **Access Logging**: The system allows for the registration of individuals accessing different rooms, capturing essential details such as access time, room information, and user identity.
+- **🔒 Access Logging**: The system allows for the registration of individuals accessing different rooms, capturing essential details such as access time, room information, and user identity.
-- **Access History**: Administrators can review a complete history of all access records, providing insights into room usage and occupancy patterns.
+- **📜 Access History**: Administrators can review a complete history of all access records, providing insights into room usage and occupancy patterns.
-- **User Management**: The application supports the management of user profiles, enabling the addition, updating, and removal of users while ensuring that only authorized personnel can access specific areas.
+- **👥 User Management**: The application supports the management of user profiles, enabling the addition, updating, and removal of users while ensuring that only authorized personnel can access specific areas.
-- **Notifications**: Users receive notifications for significant actions, such as accessing restricted areas, keeping them informed about important events.
-- **Reporting**: The system generates detailed reports based on access history, offering insights into usage patterns and security, and allowing for data export for further analysis.
+- **📊 Reporting**: The system generates detailed reports based on access history, offering insights into usage patterns and security, and allowing for data export for further analysis.
-- **Startup Management**: The application includes functionalities for managing startup information, allowing for the creation, updating, and deletion of startup records, as well as retrieving associated personnel.
+- **🚀 Startup Management**: The application includes functionalities for managing startup information, allowing for the creation, updating, and deletion of startup records, as well as retrieving associated personnel.
-- **Room Management**: Users can create, update, and delete room records, as well as view the current state of rooms, including occupancy and capacity details.
+- **🏢 Room Management**: Users can create, update, and delete room records, as well as view the current state of rooms, including occupancy and capacity details.
-- **Access Control**: The application provides mechanisms for checking in and checking out of rooms, ensuring accurate tracking of room usage and reservations.
+- **🔐 Access Control**: The application provides mechanisms for checking in and checking out of rooms, ensuring accurate tracking of room usage and reservations.

 ## Deploy 🚀